 West Virginia residents are especially susceptible to flooding given the expansive rural housing located all around the state situated in valleys, bordering rivers and streams.
 With a high incidence of substandard housing due to the economic depression felt with the decline in coal production, any disaster only exacerbates the housing problem faced by many West Virginians.
 The floods of June 2016 were no different.
 Homes were swept off foundations and carried downstream, taking with them personal artifacts and memories that reflect entire lives spent in rural Central Appalachia.
-Nearly 3,500 homes, many of which have been owned by generations of West Virginians for decades, were deemed structurally damaged by FEMA and received funding for repair and replacement costs.
+Nearly 3,500 homes, many of which have been owned by generations of West Virginians for decades, were deemed structurally damaged by FEMA and received 0 renters, including those who rented mobile homes.

+funding for repair and replacement costs.
 Additionally, nearly 800 renters, including those who rented mobile homes, received rental assistance from FEMA to assist with temporary housing costs and personal property replacement.